 The AC, on behalf of the Board, reviews the adequacy and effectiveness of the Group's system of internal controls, including financial, operational, compliance and information technology controls, and risk management policies and systems established by Management on an annual basis.
-The Group currently does not have a Board Risk Management Committee but the Board has approved a "Risk Governance and Internal Control Framework Manual" dated 31 July 2021 which sets out the following risk management policies, where the Management is required to strictly adhere to.
+The Group does not have a Board Risk Management Committee but the Board had approved a "Risk Governance and Internal Control Framework Manual" which sets out the following risk management policies, where the Management is required to strictly adhere to.
 They are: